Skip to Content

 • Requests for sexual favors

-At Pitre & Associates, LLC, we have a strong track record of securing favorable results for our clients, having obtained over $1 million in compensation and legal fees
+At Pitre & Associates, LLC, we have a strong track record of securing favorable results for our clients, having obtained over $1 million in compensation and legal fees.

 Our Washington, D.C. sexual harassment lawyers have over 15 years of legal experience and can assist you throughout each stage of the claims process.
 We offer an unmatched level of personal service, and our goal is to help you get the justice and compensation you deserve.